 ED chargesheets Gurugram realty group promoter in PMAY housing 'fraud' case

+ED has filed a chargesheet against a promoter of Gurugram-based realty firm and others as part of a money laundering probe into an alleged fraud with buyers

-New Delhi, The Enforcement Directorate on Friday filed a chargesheet against a promoter of Gurugram-based realty firm and some others as part of a money laundering probe into an alleged fraud with homebuyers under the Pradhan Mantri Awas Yojana .
+The Enforcement Directorate on Jan 9 filed a chargesheet against a promoter of Gurugram-based realty firm and some others as part of a money laundering probe into an alleged fraud with homebuyers under the Pradhan Mantri Awas Yojana (PMAY).

 Earlier this week, the ED had attached a villa, a hotel, and a resort, besides land parcels and deposits worth over ₹50 crore of Swaraj and his associated entities.